YuanshengZhao/Garamond-Math/README.md

 - Part of TeX files are from [FiraMath](https://github.com/Stone-Zeng/FiraMath) repository.

 ## Technical Staff
 - To build the font from source, please install [FontForge](https://github.com/fontforge/fontforge).
-Installation on Linux system is strongly recommanded.
+Installation on Linux system is strongly recommended.

 - This font is still under development, any components might be updated at any time.
 Issues, bug reports and other suggestions are welcome.